cloudmesh-community/book/chapters/doc/markdown.md

 ### Using pandoc to check your files

 It is easy to install pandoc on your operating system.
-PLease see the Pandoc web page and install it
+Please see the Pandoc web page and install it.

 Once installed and you have in a directory the files